Black market: Copyrighted media

 Street vendors in countries where there is little enforcement of copyright law, particularly in Asia and Latin America, often sell copies of films, music CDs, and computer software such as video games, sometimes even before the official release of the title.
 A determined counterfeiter with a few hundred dollars can make copies that are digitally identical to an original with no loss in quality; innovations in consumer DVD and CD writers and the widespread availability of cracks on the Internet for most forms of copy protection technology make this cheap and easy to do.
 Copyright-holders and other proponents of copyright laws have found this phenomenon hard to stop through the courts, as the operations are distributed and widespread, traversing national borders and thus legal systems.
 Since digital information can be duplicated repeatedly with no loss of quality, and passed on electronically at little to no cost, the effective underground market value of media is zero, differentiating it from nearly all other forms of underground economic activity.
 The issue is compounded by widespread indifference to enforcing copyright law, both with governments and the public at large.
-To steal a car is seen as a crime in most people's eyes, but to obtain unauthorized copies of music or a game is not.
 Additionally, not all people agree with copyright laws, on the grounds that they unfairly criminalize competition, allowing the copyright-holder to effectively monopolize related industries.
-Copyright-holders also may use region-coding to discriminate against selected populations price-wise and availability-wise.
+Copyright-holders also may use region-coding to discriminate against selected populations pricewise and availability-wise.

-The comparison to car-theft, although common, is not truly analogous.
-Automobile theft results in an item being removed from the owner with the ownership transferred to a second party.
-Media piracy is a crime of duplication, with no physical property being stolen.
 Copyright infringement law goes as far as to deem illegal "mixtapes" and other such material copied to tape or disk.
 Copyright holders typically attest the act of theft to be in the profits forgone to the pirates.
 However, this makes the unsubstantiated assumption that the pirates would have bought the copyrighted material if it had not been available through file sharing or other means.
 Copyright holders also say that they did work creating their copyrighted material and they wish to get compensated for their work.
 No other system than copyright has been found to compensate artists and other creators for their work, and many artists do not have an alternative source of income or another job.
 Many artists and film producers have accepted the role of piracy in media distribution.
-The spread of material through file sharing is a source of publicity for artists and builds fan bases that may be inclined to see the performer live (live performances make up the bulk of successful artists' revenues, however not all artists can make live performances, for example photographers typically only have a single source of income: the licensing of their photos).
+The spread of material through file sharing is a source of publicity for artists and builds fan bases that may be inclined to see the performer live (live performances make up the bulk of successful artists' revenues, however not all artists can make live performances, for example, photographers typically only have a single source of income: the licensing of their photos).